 What process would be required to make it happen?

 We believe that sailcloth could prove a practical alternative to this treatment, especially if we mix it with flame resistance material (as we would have to).
 This not only binds it a little but makes the material unattractive to vermin, kills insects and fungus and dry rot.

 It would be kind on the skin, cheaper than cellulose, and useless in the way of chemicals.
 The only additional ingredient needed is the fire retardant, and we are looking at a product called Borax which would appear to be one of the greener versions (not solely man-made), that are essential for this type of product.

 With rising energy prices, property owners are well aware of the benefits of insulating their homes, and if eco alternatives such as this can be found at a fraction of the cost, what better way to insulate your home.

-Just how many sails are thrown into landfill in any one year is a statistic we are trying to calculate, but we have already rescued hundreds of sails from landfill, and will be expanding our sail recycling programme throughout the country.
+Just how many sails are thrown into landfills in any one year is a statistic we are trying to calculate, but we have already rescued hundreds of sails from landfills and will be expanding our sail recycling programme throughout the country.